Mosquito bits are safe for use with houseplants in California. The active ingredient in mosquito bits kills mosquito eggs and larvae on contact.

 The Active Ingredient in Mosquito Bits

 Mosquito bits are a powerful tool in any gardener’s toolbox.
 They are not toxic to plants, humans, or pets.

 However, they are incredibly lethal against fungus gnats and their eggs.
 Mosquito bits are a biological solution to the problem of mosquito infestation.

 They contain the active ingredient known as BTI or Bacillus thuringiensis subspecies israelensis.
 Don’t worry if the hard-to-pronounce name sets alarm bells off in your mind.

 BTI is a species of bacterium that occurs naturally.
 It is coated on tiny granules (usually corn cob).
 When mosquitoes (or fungus gnats) eat the granules, it would be their last meal ever.

 Note that BTI should be used by following the label.
-Careful use of BTI will not be toxic to
+Careful use of BTI will not be toxic to humans or pets.